If you see men walking down the street with a telephone box it is probably an indication that there is a film crew nearby.

 Chico was wonderfully tame and came everywhere, chatting away in Spanish.
 He was much more affectionate – and less of a treat – than Beauty, the parrot with a Lancastrian accent who played Polly in Captain Flint’s cabin.
 One minute he’d be sitting on Tamzin’s shoulder, the next, he’d be on mine.

 We didn’t always have tea with a parrot, but once the film of Swallows and Amazons was on general release I was often invited to appear on radio or television.
 This usually entailed going to a studio to appear on a magazine programme such as Points West or Nationwide.
 However, Robin Hellier, who had just begun working for the BBC on Animal Magic, was thrilled to hear that I really did have a green parrot and brought a film crew from Bristol to our house.
-He took a shot of me rowing down the lake with my parrot, in the summer of 1974, which was used to fill endless small gaps in the schedules.
+We didn’t know at the time that some of the footage taken would end up filling endless small gaps in the schedules.

 I thought Robin Hellier was a brilliant director, far better than Claude Whatham at letting us know what he wanted to achieve.
 I was able to tell Robin this when I found myself working with him in South Africa twenty-two years later.
 He laughed, admitting that it was the very first film he ever directed.
 Being conscientious, he took the trouble to write to let me know when it was to be broadcast, although I can’t remember ever seeing it go out.